-- “As a result of inadequate pressure from the international community, there is no incentive for the Iranian authorities to change their behavior.”
+“As a result of inadequate pressure from the international community, there is no incentive for the Iranian authorities to change their behaviour.”

 The recent protests that began in Iran on December 28 and lasted for approximately a week came as a surprise to us all.
 It was arguably the first time since the Islamic revolution of 1979 that we witnessed protests in every single Iranian province.
 But what didn’t come as a surprise were the people’s demands.
 For years, we have witnessed Iranians calling for fundamental changes of the government system, while demanding civil liberties.
 We have also witnessed these brave people are being ignored by the Iranian authorities and not taken seriously by the international community.

 As the founder of Persian2English, a blog that aims to expose the human rights violations in Iran through translation, I strongly believe that the most effective way to understand the situation in Iran is to listen to the voices of the people in Iran struggling to exercise their fundamental rights.